Natsu no Yuu-utsu (Time to Say Good-bye)

-"Natsu no Yuu-utsu [Time to Say Good-bye]" (夏の憂鬱[time to say good-bye], Natsu no Yūutsu [time to say good-bye]) is the fourth single by L'Arc-en-Ciel, released on October 20, 1995 it reached number 22 on the Oricon chart.
-The title track is a remake of the song "Natsu no Yuu-utsu" from the album, it is longer with different and additional lyrics as well as new music.
+"Natsu no Yuu-utsu [Time to Say Good-bye]" (夏の憂鬱[time to say good-bye], Natsu no Yūutsu [Taimu tou Sei Guddo-bai]) is the fourth single by L'Arc-en-Ciel, released on October 20, 1995 it reached number 22 on the Oricon chart.
+The title track is a remake of the song "Natsu no Yuu-utsu", released the previous month on their third album Heavenly, it is longer with different and additional lyrics as well as new music.
 The single was re-released on August 30, 2006.